gladwindos/Interconnected-Devices-Project/README.md

 # Interconnected-Devices-Project
-A device that that senses temperature and light and sends these values via MQTT to an iOS device
+A device that that senses temperature and light then sends these values via MQTT to an iOS device

 ![alt text](project-video.gif)